NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wild Winds Initiate.md

 **Prerequisites** Qi Spells
 * * *
 You learn a stance that lets you attack from a distance.
-You gain the [[Wild Winds Stance|Wild Winds Stance]] qi spell.
+You gain the [[Spells/Wild Winds Stance|Wild Winds Stance]] qi spell.

 While entering the stance is a qi spell, the wind crash Strikes the stance grants are not, so you can use them as often as you like while in the stance.